howerj/dbcc/readme.md

 ## Bugs / To Do

-* A lot of the DBC file format is not dealt with
+* A lot of the DBC file format is not dealt with:
   - Special values
   - Timeouts
   - Error frames
   - ...
-* The generated C code has not been tested that much (it is probably incorrect!)
+* The generated C code has not been tested that much (it is probably incorrect).
+The generated code is also not [MISRA C][] compliant, but it would not take too much to make it so.
-* Add more control over the generated code, for example options to add variables for containing the CAN messages or not.
-* Offer a template mechanism so arbitrary code can be populated with messages and signal lists.
-* Make a template converter
-* Read in produced XML file
+* Integers that cannot be represented in a double width floating point number should be packed/unpacked correctly, however the encode/decode and printing functions will not as they use doubles for calculations (pack/unpack do not).
+This affects numbers larger than 2^53.
 * Allow the merging of multiple DBC files
 * Write unit tests to cover the converter and the generated code.
 * Basic sanity checking of the DBC files could be built in.
   - The easiest way to check this is by generating an XML file and verifying it with an XSD file
-* Find more CAN database examples
+* Find/make more CAN database examples

 [DBC]: http://vector.com/vi_candb_en.html
 [C]: https://en.wikipedia.org/wiki/C_%28programming_language%29